Mathématique: Chapter 5

 Jackson opened both hands.
 “As of right now, as ‘cogent arguments’ go, I’ve got nothing I can speak aloud.
 But—you do realize I’m trying to help you, right?”

 Rush sipped his salt and mint cocktail.
-“Thank you for your concern.
+“Thanks for your concern.
 Very touching.
-But I’m fine.”
+I’m fine.”

 “That’s bullshit, but okay.”

 “Yes.
 Yes I did.
 I’m trying to communicate with you in your native language.
-How’s it working?”
+How’m I doing?”

 “Not well.
 Embittered profanity doesn’t suit you.”